 “I’ve asked nicely.
 I’ve fussed.
 And I’ve pleaded.
 I’ve put notes up on the doors saying, ‘Please close me.
 Thank you, signed the wife!’
 I’ve reminded.
 I’ve asked if it was a conspiracy to make me crazy or if it was a control issue.

-“He’s a muscle bound dude with apparently no door/cabinet/drawer closing muscle strength (or some type of unrecognized phobia).
+“He’s a muscle-bound dude with apparently no door/cabinet/drawer closing muscle strength (or some type of unrecognized phobia).
 I have accepted that.
 And every day for the last month, I start my day by closing his drawers.
 Then there’s the bathroom door, then the closet door, and then the laundry room door.
 THAT is why I laughed out loud when I read this Message.
 So let me introduce myself, my name is … and I’m my husband’s closer.

 In Reply:

-To her email I wrote:
+To her email I (Cindy) wrote:

 “I have to say that you made me laugh over your email to us.
-I’ve sure been there and have done that!
+I’ve been there and have done that!

 Dumbfounded!